Helixan/helixan/README.md

 # &mdash; @Helixan

 Hello, I am Helixan.
 I have a strong passion for programming, and I am particularly fluent in Java.
-I learned how to code in 2017 and have since been teaching others how to code, starting in 2020.
-Currently, I am in college pursuing degrees in Math, Computer Science, and Cybersecurity.
-I enjoy problem-solving and optimizing solutions to work on large scales.
-When it comes to problem-solving, rather than focusing solely on specific or specialized cases, I prefer to solve the most abstract version of problems.
-I am particularly proficient at identifying logic errors and inefficiencies in code, and I excel at implementing fast and effective solutions.
+I learned how to code in 2017 by creating plugins for different Minecraft servers.
+I enjoy problem-solving as well as designing highly optimized solutions to problems that can be deployed at scale.
+When it comes to solving problems, I prefer to solve the most abstract version of the problem possible rather than focusing on special cases.

+I am particularly passionate about **Artificial Intelligence** and have spent a large amount of my time in the last few years working on personal projects that take advantage of popular libraries such as **TensorFlow**, **PyTorch**, **LangChain**, **AutoGPT**, and more.
+My projects range from simple neural networks to more complex language processing models.
 <br>
 ### Interests
 - Cryptography